The Human Algorithm Podcast

 This is a free preview of a paid episode.
 To hear more, visit humanalgorithm.substack.com

 Free subscribers can watch half the episode as a preview.
-Become a paid subscriber to watch the entire episode, which is an hour long.
+Become a paid subscriber to watch the full hour-long episode.

 Key insights: